catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 * The :ref:`Kubernetes Admin <k8s-rbac-roles>` role assigned to your Catalyst Cloud user account in your project.
 * Installed the :ref:`Catalyst Cloud command line tools <sdks_and_toolkits>`,
   and sourced the OpenRC file for your project in your terminal session.
-* Have retreived a :ref:`kubeconfig file <kubeconfig-file-location>` for your cluster.
+* Have retrieved a :ref:`kubeconfig file <kubeconfig-file-location>` for your cluster.
 * Downloaded and installed `kubectl`_, the Kubernetes command line client.
 * Downloaded and installed `Helm`_, a package manager for Kubernetes applications.